 So, why not discover your military ancestor today and learn all about their military service?

 The Story Behind Memorial Day

 The American Civil War was a war that saw the northern United States fight against their southern cousins.
-Even though this war only lasted for four years from 1861 to 1865 there was a huge loss of life.
+This war would last for four years from 1861 to 1865 and was a huge loss of life.

 The southern states, (the Confederates), had already set aside a day of the year to honor their war dead on Confederate Memorial Day.
-And so the north followed suit.

-It was not until three years later in 1971 that the last Monday of May was observed as the day to remember and honor military service personnel who have died in conflict.
-It did though take a while for all states to adopt this new date.
+It was not until three years later in 1971 that the last Monday of May would be a day to remember and honor military service personnel who died in the conflict.

 What Can You Do?